f4exb/sdrangel/Readme.md

 <h1>Plugins for special devices</h1>

+These plugins do not use any hardware device connected to your system.
+They support "virtual" devices related to the file system or the network.

 <h2>File input</h2>

-The file source plugin allows the playback of a recorded IQ file.
+The [File source plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesource/filesource) allows the playback of a recorded IQ file.
 Such a file is obtained using the recording feature.
 Click on the record button on the left of the main frequency dial to toggle recording.
 The file has a fixed name `test_<n>.sdriq` created in the current directory where `<n>` is the device tab index.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
 It is alwasys available in the list of devices as `FileSource[0]` even if no physical device is connected.